-While touring snowmobilers are always welcome, you’ll do yourself no justice if you don’t experience the area’s 300 or so kilometres of trail, lovingly pampered by the local Les Alouettes Snowmobile Club.
+While touring snowmobilers are always welcome, you've really got to experience the area’s 300 or so kilometres of trail, lovingly pampered by the local Les Alouettes Snowmobile Club.
 With an approximate drive time from Sault Ste.
 Marie of 3.5 hours and five hours from Thunder Bay, I say pack ’em up and stay a while.

 Riding in Dubreuilville